XinxinTang/News_Recommendation_System-AWS/README.md

 1. The system monitored news source.
 Once fresh news published, system scraped the body text and computed similarity between fresh news and news stored in MongoDB using algorithm TF-IDF.
 After that, System stored distinct news in MongoDB. <br>
 2. Here we built a CNN model for classification.
 We took some data from MongoDB as training set to train CNN model.
 3. Made a classification for all pieces of news using trained CNN model
-4. Recommended some news which has same category with the news user clicked.
+4. Recommended some news which has same category with the news user clicked. <br>
 This is the whole recommendation system!

 ## Get started <br>